xavi-/sublime-maybs-quit/README.md

 ## Getting Maybs Quit

 The easiest way to get Maybs Quit is with [Sublime Package Control](http://wbond.net/sublime_packages/package_control/installation).
-Then search for "Maybs Quit".
+Search for "Maybs Quit".

 Alternatively you can clone this Git repository into your [Packages Directory](http://sublimetext.info/docs/en/basic_concepts.html):